 Tell us about the people in your team and what strength/added value do you bring through.

-Sue O’Hare is our Operations Manager.
-Sue is there for the our businesses every step along the way, from initial enquiry through to post-graduation, ensuring that they take advantage of what is on offer to launch business ideas.
+Will Gault is the ESA BIC UK Manager.
+Will is there for the our businesses every step along the way, from initial enquiry through to post-graduation, ensuring that they take advantage of what is on offer to launch business ideas.

 Helen Goody, Anne Green and Angela Mills keep everything in check, making sure nothing is missed, from applications to allocating funding.